paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

     * &nbsp;```junit.bnd```

-      This file defines a bnd variable for the libraries that are needed on the classpath when running junit tests.
+      This file defines a bnd variable for the libraries that are needed on the classpath when running JUnit tests.

     * &nbsp;```pluginpaths.bnd```